 There are so many plans!
-I can’t keep them all straight.
+I can’t keep them straight.
 Please help.

-MnDOT is a large, complex agency with many transportation responsibilities.
-While most people think of MnDOT as a highway organization, it works with and has responsibilities for all of the modes.
-This includes highways, rail, aviation, waterways, transit, bicycle and pedestrian systems in Minnesota.
-Each mode has its own unique challenges and opportunities, but they all work together to keep people and goods moving.
+MnDOT is a large, complex agency with many responsibilities.
+While most people think of MnDOT as a highway organization, it works with and has responsibilities for all the ways people and goods move around the state.
+This includes Minnesota's highways, rail, aviation, waterways, transit, bicycle and pedestrian systems.
+Each mode has unique challenges and opportunities, but they all work together to keep people and goods moving.

-To make sure MnDOT is investing its time and resources in the right areas, we plan for the unique needs of each mode, as well as the overarching needs of the entire system.
+To ensure MnDOT is investing its time and resources in the right areas, we plan for the overarching needs of the entire system overall as well as the specific needs for each mode.
 The Statewide Multimodal Transportation Plan is the document that sets policy direction for all of the modes.
-It focuses on what the system as a whole needs.
-The modal and system investment plans, like the Minnesota State Highway Investment Plan and Greater Minnesota Transit Investment Plan, look at the unique needs of a specific mode or system and direct funding.
+It focuses on the overall needs of the system.
+The modal and system investment plans—like the Minnesota State Highway Investment Plan, State Rail Plan, State Aviation Plan, etc.—look at the unique needs of a specific mode or system and direct funding.
 By looking at Minnesota’s transportation system as a whole and its individual parts, we can make sure we’re effectively planning for the future.

-You’re telling me MnDOT is a multimodal agency, so why does this website place such a focus on the State Highway Investment Plan?
+You’re telling me MnDOT is a multimodal agency, so why does this website focus on the State Highway Investment Plan?

 You’re right.
 MnDOT is a multimodal agency, which is why the Statewide Multimodal Transportation Plan (SMTP) looks at all the different ways to move people and goods through Minnesota.
 The Minnesota State Highway Investment Plan (MnSHIP) accounts for one of the modes.
-The reason it is elevated in this website is because it’s operating on the same timeline as the SMTP.
-Our highway system in Minnesota is the most built-out of all the modes.
-It has the biggest budget, and although there is an increased multimodal emphasis, our highway system remains MnDOT’s biggest responsibility.
-We hope that you’ll take time to explore MnDOT’s other modal and system plans by linking from the homepage of this site.
-All modes are important, and together they make up the overarching plan: the SMTP.
+It is elevated in this website because it’s operating on the same timeline as the SMTP.
+Our highway system in Minnesota is the most built out of all the modes.
+As a result, the highway system has the biggest budget, and it remains MnDOT’s biggest responsibility.
+We hope you’ll take time to explore MnDOT’s other modal and system plans.
+All modes are important, and together, they make up the overarching plan: the SMTP.